-RESULTS OBTAINED ecosystem health and sustainability of production.
-Moreover, the mangrove preservation areas are promoted as ecotourism destinations, which generates additional income support activities for farmers as an incentive for mangroves conservation and rehabilitation as well as a means of raising social awareness on the important role of mangroves in protecting natural ecosystems and enhancing ecosystem services in coastlines.
+RESULTS OBTAINED / EXPECTED As part of its intervention in Indonesia, UNIDO promotes integrated polyculture farming combining shrimp farming and mangrove restoration.
+This practice is environmentally friendly, has low stocking density and allows traditional polyculture farmers to maintain the mangrove in their ponds and thus preserve their important contribution to ecosystem health and sustainability of production.
+Moreover, the mangrove preservation areas are promoted as eco-tourism destinations, which generates additional income support activities for farmers RESULTS OBTAINED / EXPECTED as an incentive for mangroves conservation and rehabilitation as well as a means of raising social awareness on the important role of mangroves in protecting natural ecosystems and enhancing ecosystem services in coastlines.
 This approach not only fosters creation of higher economic value from traditional farms, but also provides livelihood and builds resilience of coastal communities to climate change effects.